-Telemedicine vision for remote eye careApril 30th, 2012 in Diseases, Conditions, Syndromes /
+Telemedicine vision for remote eye careApril 30, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress) -- Optometrists from Flinders University will soon be able to diagnose and manage eye diseases in rural and remote communities all from the comfort of their computer chair.